3ashryy2/Amazon-Reviews-Sentiment-Analysis/README.md

 2. Download the dataset `amazon_reviews.csv` and place it in the project directory.

-3. Open the jython notebook `amazon_reviews.ipynb` and run all cells.
+3. Open the jython notebook `amazon_analysis.ipynb` and run all cells.